Cyriaque Lamar

 Puck-A puck-A puck-A!

-The mollusk snatched the pig, bounding on three tentacles while the other four wrangled with the bat.
-He held it perpendicular to their escape, igniting the corn in a scorching swathe.
-He prayed Pig Iron’s pop-A pop-A would obscure his own puck-A puck-A.
+Xoz snatched Tippi, bounding on three tentacles while the other four wrangled with his plasmatic bat.
+He held it perpendicular to their escape, igniting the corn in a scorching swathe, praying the pop-A pop-A would obscure his own puck-A puck-A.

-As the reached the cornfield’s edge, Pig Iron’s unruly transformation wore off.
+As the reached the cornfield’s edge, the bat‘s unruly transformation wore off.
 The flare of cosmic thermite dissipated, replaced by a seething aura of aqua.
-Xoz didn’t dare touch the bat‘s barrel, as its passing graze tore the stalks in half.
+Xoz didn’t dare touch the bat‘s barrel, as its passing graze was cutting stalks in half.

-The octopus was so focused on his armament, he nearly missed the large shadow, eclipsing the glare of dawn.
+Xoz was so focused on his armament, he nearly missed a large shadow eclipsing the glare of dawn.

-Xoz knew an intimidation stance when he saw one: the swarm had formed a quivering tower, 50 meters tall, at the intersection of terrestrial megafauna and clockwork fortress.
+Xoz knew an intimidation stance when he saw one: the rats had formed a quivering tower, 50 meters tall, at the intersection of terrestrial megafauna and clockwork fortress.

 From its high parapet, the jawless skull preened.